Football at the 2017 SEA Games

-The football tournament at the 2017 SEA Games was in Kuala Lumpur.
-In addition matches were played in Kuala Lumpur, Shah Alam and Selayang.
+The football tournament at the 2017 SEA Games was in Malasia.
+Matches were played in Kuala Lumpur, Shah Alam, and Selayang.

 Associations affiliated with FIFA might send teams to participate in the tournament.
 Men's teams were restricted to under-22 players (born on or after 1 January 1995) with a maximum of three overage players allowed, while there were no age restrictions on women's teams.

-In the men's tournament, Thailand continued their title as a defending champion after they won their third straight and record-extending sixteenth SEA Games men's gold medal in the tournament by beating Malaysia with a score 1–0, while Indonesia got bronze for the fourth time after beating Myanmar with a score 3–1.
+In the men's tournament, Thailand defended, winning their third straight and record-extending sixteenth SEA Games men's gold medal in the tournament by beating Malaysia with a score 1–0, while Indonesia got bronze for the fourth time after beating Myanmar with a score 3–1.
 Meanwhile, in the women's tournament, Vietnam pipped Thailand for their record-tying fifth SEA Games women's gold medal after they scored a 6–0 win over Malaysia in a round-robin format that subsequently gave them a superior goal difference.
 Myanmar defended the bronze after losing to the two favourites: Vietnam and Thailand.